Mints97/tinyGUI/README.md

 /* Updates the value of a Brush object */
 BOOL updateValue(UINT brushStyle, COLORREF color, ULONG_PTR hatch)

 /* Note: this basically evaluates to a call to WinAPI function CreateBrushIndirect with the same parameters.
 As such, it is (along with the constructor) deprecated and is to be replaced with more useful methods in the next versions. */
 ```

-###Other: typedef, constructor and destructor------------------------------
+###Other: typedef, constructor and destructor

 ```
 /* The class typedef */